McLean family: Jeff McLean

 Jeffrey James McLean (26 January 1948 – 6 August 2010) played 13 times for the Wallabies between 1971 and 1974 on the wing.
 He debuted in 1971 against the Springboks.
 His final Wallaby appearance in the 1st Test of 1974 against the All Blacks was also the representative debut of his younger brother Paul.
 He died in 2010, aged 62, from cancer.

 Paul McLean

 Paul Edward McLean born 12 Oct 1953 at Ipswich, Queensland was the most feted and successful footballer of the family.
-Paul was capped 31 times between 1974 and 1982, scoring 263 points for the Wallabies playing at fly-half, fullback or center.
+Paul was capped 31 times between 1974 and 1982, scoring 263 points for the Wallabies playing at fly-half, fullback or centre.
 He made his Wallaby debut in the first Test of 1974 against the All Blacks.

 Paul McLean was President of the Australian Rugby Union between 2005 and 2009.

 Peter McLean

-Bill's son Peter William McLean born 8 Feb 1954 in Brisbane, Queensland also represented at lock for the Wallabies.
+Bill's son Peter William McLean born 8 February 1954 in Brisbane, Queensland also represented at lock for the Wallabies.
+Peter attended Brisbane State High School where he started to play rugby in the U13s.
+He then moved to Gatton Agricultural College to play in U18s and U19s, and from there was selected for the Brisbane U18 and U19 representative sides.

 He made 16 Test appearances between 1978 and 1982, playing 11 times alongside his cousin Paul.
 His Wallaby debut was in the first Test of 1978 against the All Blacks.